Founders Fund: Defense, nuclear, space, quantum and dual-use technology (including AI for defense)

+Thiel combines the investments of different funds that he founds or invests in for activities in the defense sector.
+Intelligence Online notes that since the 2010s, he has gradually cornered the private satellite imagery market through multiple investments by his different funds (Y Combinator, Founders Fund, Mithril), then sold this essential service to governments in the U.S. and other countries as part of a global strategy.
+Via Mithril Capital, he invested in Spaceflight Industries (from which BlackSky was spun out) and helped it to acquire OpenWhere, which developed software to merging imagery data with data from other sources.
+Via Founders Fund, he invested in Planet Labs, which has acquired Alphabet's Terra Bella.
+Meanwhile, Palantir and Vicarious (backed by the Founders Fund) develop image and data processing technology, while Y Combinator, where Thiel once served as partner, supported Armada and Aptonomy, which developed totally automated observation drones.

+Los Angeles Times notes that, to exert his control and influence over Palantir, he combines a multi-class share structure with equities held in the Founders Fund as well as other funds he invests in (some are indirect investments, like those made through 8VC and Disruptive Technology Solutions).

-Other than the companies it incubates (Palantir, Anduril, General Matter, Valinor, Varda, Sol – among which only Sol is a non-military company) and SpaceX, the Founders Fund makes investments in other notable companies or projects that have strategical value for defense, security or government affairs, including:
+Other than the defense company that Founders Fund incubates and SpaceX, it makes investments in other notable companies or projects that have strategical value for defense, security or government affairs, including:

 Miles Kruppa revealed that Founders Fund was sitting on a more than $19.5 billion gain from its investment in SpaceX since it started investing in 2008—more than its total assets under management!
 Peter Thiel, the firm’s founder, lives in Los Angeles.

 And Anduril CEO Brian Schimpf told Jessica Lessin on TITV last week that its revenue would double—but it wasn’t yet making money.
 "Growing a hardware company at the rate we’re growing at turns out to be really expensive," he said.

 There’s a fascinating business story here about the reinvention of both the tech industry and the national defense complex.
 But there’s also something broader in the air: realpolitik.
 Tech is getting built and funded with an eye toward serving national interests and, importantly, getting close to power.
 Ideals only take you so far.